-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
 Not covered under any condition Private room in a hospital.
 Covered only when medically necessary.
 Reversal of sterilization procedures and or non-prescription contraceptive supplies.
 Not covered under any condition Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
 Routine dental care, such as cleanings, fillings or dentures.
 Covered up to limitations noted in Dental Services previously listed in the Medical Benefits Table earlier in this Chapter.
-Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
-Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
+Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids. • Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
+Eyewear covered up to limits listed in Vision Care in Chapter 4.
 Routine eye exams and eyewear are covered as described in the "Vision Care" section of the Medical Benefits Table earlier in this Chapter.
 Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Services considered not reasonable and necessary, according to Original Medicare standards Unless these services are listed by our plan as covered services
+Routine hearing exams, hearing aids, or exams to fit hearing aids.
+Routine hearing exams and hearing aids are covered as described in the "Hearing Services" section of the